Parvati: Iconography and symbolism

 If Parvati is depicted with two hands, Kataka mudra—also called Katyavalambita or Katisamsthita hasta—is common, as well as Abhaya (fearlessness, fear not) and Varada (beneficence) are representational in Parvati's iconography.
 Parvati's right hand in Abhaya mudra symbolizes "do not fear anyone or anything", while her Varada mudra symbolizes "wish-fulfilling".
 In Indian dance, Parvatimudra is dedicated to her, symbolizing divine mother.
 It is a joint hand gesture, and is one of sixteen Deva Hastas, denoting the most important deities described in Abhinaya Darpana.
 The hands mimic motherly gesture, and when included in a dance, the dancer symbolically expresses Parvati.
 Alternatively, if both hands of the dancer are in Ardhachandra mudra, it symbolizes an alternate aspect of Parvati.

 Parvati is sometimes shown with golden or yellow color skin, particularly as goddess Gauri, symbolizing her as the goddess of ripened harvests.

 In some manifestations, particularly as angry, ferocious aspects of Shakti such as Kali, she has eight or ten arms, and is astride on a tiger or lion, wearing a garland of severed heads and skirt of disembodied hands.
 In benevolent manifestations such as Kamakshi or Meenakshi, a parrot sits near her right shoulder symbolizing cheerful love talk, seeds, and fertility.
 A parrot is found with Parvati's form as Kamakshi – the goddess of love, as well as Kama – the cupid god of desire who shoots arrows to trigger infatuation.
 A crescent moon is sometimes included near the head of Parvati particularly the Kamakshi icons, for her being half of Shiva.
 In South Indian legends, her association with the parrot began when she won a bet with her husband and asked for his loincloth as victory payment; Shiva keeps his word but first transforms her into a parrot.
 She flies off and takes refuge in the mountain ranges of south India, appearing as Meenakshi (also spelled Minakshi).

 Parvati is expressed in many roles, moods, epithets, and aspects.
-In Hindu mythology, she is an active agent of the universe, the power of Shiva.
+In Hindu belief, she is an active agent of the universe, the power of Shiva.
 She is expressed in nurturing and benevolent aspects, as well as destructive and ferocious aspects.
 She is the voice of encouragement, reason, freedom, and strength, as well as of resistance, power, action and retributive justice.
 This paradox symbolizes her willingness to realign to Pratima (reality) and adapts to the needs of circumstances in her role as the universal mother.
 As Mahakali, she identifies and destroys evil for protection, and as Annapurna, she creates food and abundance for nourishment.